Obamacare Transgender And Abortion Protections Shut Down By Federal Judge

-On Saturday, US District Judge Reed O’Connor blocked transgender and abortion Obamacare (aka Affordable Care Act) protections, just one day before they were slated to go into effect.
+On Saturday, U.S. District Judge Reed O’Connor blocked transgender and abortion Obamacare (aka Affordable Care Act) protections just one day before they were slated to go into effect.
 The judge issued his injunction in response to a case filed by the state of Texas against the Obama administration, as Donald Trump and Republican lawmakers vow to repeal Obamacare entirely when Trump takes the reins.

 As CNN reports, the Obamacare transgender and abortion ruling was determined by Judge O’Connor to violate the Administrative Procedure Act, which is a federal law governing rule-making practices.
-According to his ruling, the plaintiffs in the case (the state of Texas) claimed in their lawsuit that the soon-to-be implemented Obamacare regulation may infringe on their religious freedom and medical judgement, possibly requiring them to ignore their medical judgement.
+According to his ruling, the plaintiffs in the case (the state of Texas) claimed in their lawsuit that the soon-to-be implemented Obamacare regulation may infringe on their religious freedom and medical judgment, possibly requiring them to ignore their medical judgment.

 We must keep fighting against discrimination in 2017. https://t.co/J1ujSHuWlj